50. Birmingham 3-0 Aston Villa, 16/09/2002

 Given the 2003/04 Premier League campaign was such a procession for Arsenal’s ‘Invincibles’, the venue of their inevitable coronation could have been insignificant.
 But then defeats for title rivals Manchester United and Chelsea gave them the chance to secure their crown at the home of their fiercest rivals.

 It looked as though Spurs would be swept aside as they fell 2-0 behind before half time thanks to Patrick Vieira and Robert Pires goals, but they weren’t about to let their neighbours have things all their own way.
 Jamie Redknapp swept home from distance to make things interesting, and when Jens Lehman got himself caught up in a spot of six-yard box handbags with Robbie Keane, the Irishman was given the chance to level from the spot.
-He obliged, but the point was enough for Arsenal to reclaim the title from Manchester United and give their fans local bragging rights for eight years and counting.
+He obliged, but the point was enough for Arsenal to reclaim the title from Manchester United.
 PH

 42. Arsenal 2-3 Tottenham, 20/11/2010